 The Justice Journey Experience™ is structured so that the multiple churches and/or organizations can share leadership of the Journey, with the planning team representing all organizations and shared upfront leadership responsibilities during the journey.
 It is also hoped that teaching pastors and other senior leaders will take strong positions on the values of social justice and reconciliation, supporting their teaching with public action.

-I’m looking quite forward to find ways for churches to work together to address issues of racial reconciliation and social justice in the years to come.
-The participants of The Justice Journey Experience™ are inspired to be mobilized and serve.
+We are discovering unique ways for churches to work together to address issues of racial reconciliation and social justice within their demographics.
+The participants of The Justice Journey Experience™ are equipped and inspired to mobilize and serve.

 On behalf of The Justice Journey Experience™ past participants and leaders, thank you for your faith in us!
-I’m absolutely honored to be taking this Journey with you and strategic leaders and members from your church in the days ahead.
+I am absolutely honored to be taking this Journey with you and strategic leaders and members from your church in the days, months and years ahead.